 Once the construction funds are obligated, additional work cannot be added to the project.
-Only work that has received Environmental Clearance is approved to bid.
-If additions and/or changes to the scope of the project occur, the Sponsor shall consult with the ITD District.
-The Sponsor, in conjunction with the ITD District, will need to seek an Environmental re-evaluation due to project changes.
+Only work that has received Environmental Clearance is approved for construction.
+Consult with the project TAP coordinator prior to adding, deleting or changing the scope of the project.
+The Sponsor, in conjunction with the ITD District or LHTAC TAP Coordinator, will need to seek an Environmental re-evaluation due to project changes.
 No additional federal funds above the amount obligated will be available for change order work.
 Any costs that exceed the federal amount obligated will be the Sponsor's responsibility.